 I don't have experience with sea turtles or research, is this project for me?

 Experience is not necessary.
-We make sure that you understand our methodology in the training sessions, in addition to explaining everything in the field.
-Our work with these endangered sea turtles is taken seriously, which is why our training sessions are so important to attend.
+We make sure that you understand our methodology in the theory and practical training sessions.
+We take our work with these vulnerable sea turtles seriously, which is why our training sessions are so important to attend.

 Will I have time to do things on my own?

 Volunteers will have plenty of time to explore the island or simply relax on the beach.
-Each volunteer will have one day off every other week.
-Additionally, some free time will be available each day with some occasional afternoons off.
+Each volunteer will have two days off a week after the first week, the first week will be one day off.
+Additionally, some free time will be available each day with afternoons and occasional evenings off.

 What do I need to bring?